ginevratesta/HANGMAN_GAME/README.md

 ## Learning Purpose

 This project was created for educational purposes, as part of the learning journey in web development.
 It serves as a practical exercise in building a simple interactive game using HTML, CSS, and JavaScript.

-Feel free to explore, modify, and enhance the project for your own learning experience.
-If you have any questions or suggestions, don't hesitate to reach out.

-Happy coding! 😊